imihnea/portfolio/src/content/pages/index.md

 template: index-page
 slug: /
 title: ExiledVegan
-tagline: Javascript Developer
+tagline: Front-End Developer
 featuredImage: /assets/dragon_room.png
 cta:
-  ctaText: Know more
+  ctaText: Get in touch
   ctaLink: /about
 ---
-Front End Web2 developer with 4 years of experience under the belt taking the plunge in the Web3 space.
+Hey!
+I'm a Front-End Web developer with 4 years of experience under the belt, eager to help you with your project needs.